sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 The fundamental tradeoff between centralized and decentralized database systems is that of flexibility vs. coherence: centralized systems can simply enforce a single standard for data and assume that everything it works with will have it.
 Federated systems require some means of maintaining the mappings between schemas that allow their fluid translation.
 They also require some means of representing and negotiating data that is unanticipated by existing schemas.
 The fine details of implementing a federated database system are outside the scope of this paper, but we will return to a means of distributed maintenance of mappings between schemas by taking advantage of semantic web technologies in [shared knowledge](#shared-knowledge).
 Before we do though, we need to discuss the shared tools to analyze and generate the data for the system in this section.

+!! make sure to talk about datalad and DANDI!! https://www.datalad.org/

 ## Shared Tools

 If we're building infrastructure to allow us to build on each other's labor by sharing data, why not do the same for the tools that analyze and collect the data while we're at it?
 The benefits of distributed infrastructure that allow us to preserve our collected labor and knowledge compound when applied in multiple domains.
 The benefits of shared data, analytical, and experimental infrastructure are far more than the sum of their parts.
 Each is useful on its own, but as additional components of the system are developed they make the incentive to develop the rest even stronger <- this para is dogshit. rewrite with a clear head.